kriszyp/bindr/readme.md

 		obj2;
 	]

-## @import directive

-Bindr allows you to reference or import other Bindr modules.
-To use the @import directive, type "@import" followed by a string indicating the name of the file to import.
-For example, we could add @import at the top level:

-	@import 'base.csx';

-The 'base.csx' file will be imported, behaving as if it was copied and pasted into the calling module, making all the property definitions from 'base.br' be included in our module.

-## url(path)

-We can use url(path) within sub value definitions.
-For example we could assign the definitions from 'base.csx' to the 'base' property rather than importing all the definitions at the top level:

-	base: url(base.csx);

-@import statements can exist with object definitions or children definitions as well.

 ## 'this' keyword

 The 'this' keyword allows you to reference the current object.
 You can use this to reference